How to register, operate a company in Kenya as a Foreigner

 2. The company’s income tax return

-This is a direct tax that all registered entities that engage in taxable activity and generate money are required to pay.
-Every company must register with KRA as a taxpayer and submit this filing; this is done upon the incorporation of the company.
+All registered entities that engage in taxable are required to pay are required to register for income tax.
+Every company must register with KRA as a taxpayer and submit this filing.
+It is done during the incorporation of the company.

 The standard rate of corporate income tax is 30%.
 However, current rates vary according to the type of business a company conducts, where it is located, and the industry in which it works.
-All taxpayers are obligated to submit their year-end tax returns and pay any unpaid taxes; the final return and tax are due four months after the end of the fiscal year.
 Every three months, every business must present an anticipated self-assessment.
-A provisional self-assessment that can be amended upwards or downwards until the last day of the company’s base period must be included with the yearly returns.
-Four quarterly instalments of the self-assessment payment should be made on the last day of each quarter.

-If tax is not paid by the deadline, a penalty equal to the statutory rate is applied to the amount owing at the beginning of the term.
+If tax is not paid by the deadline, a penalty equal to the statutory rate is applied.
 The penalty is compounded each month.

 3. Value Added Tax (VAT)

-VAT is applied to all goods and services rendered in Kenya and imported into the country, except for some goods and services that are exempted.
+VAT is applied to all goods and services rendered in Kenya.
 The standard rate for VAT is 16%.

 The payment is made to KRA, and any default in payment leads to a fine being levied on the company.
-Avoid this by registering your company with Afrilink Consultants, we expedite the tax filing process and ensure that your company complies.
+Avoid this by registering your company with Afrilink Consultants, we expedite the tax filing process.

 4. National Social Security Fund (NSSF)

-This payment compensates for a portion of the income lost by workers in Kenya due to incapacity, ageing, or the death of a family member, where dependents receive a lump-sum payout.
-In addition to paying pensions and other benefits, it is also used to award emigration benefits to non-Kenyan members who are permanently relocating elsewhere.
+This payment compensates the loss of workers in Kenya due to incapacity, ageing, or death.
+In addition to paying pensions and other benefits, it is also used to award emigration benefits to non-Kenyan members.

-Registration and payment monthly for NSSF is mandatory for all companies, both local and foreign, for or on behalf of their Kenyan employees.
+Registration and payment monthly for the NSSF are mandatory for all companies, both local and foreign.

 5. Pay as you earn